Use an Architecture

 decreasing order of priority, the events which could lead to a significant

-negative outcome.
 Along with each risk, should be a plan for mitigating that

 risk.
 This serves as a focal point